Do you feel out of control or shameful when you eat?

 Many counselors will prescribe weight-loss systems to their clients with BED, but not me.
 I know that these diet plans only set people up for failure.
 I believe that learning to trust and understand your body and it's cues, dealing with the shame, and understanding how past experiences and society have impacted your relationship with food and your body are the ways to move toward the life you want.

 I do not ever shame my clients.
 I provide you with a safe, nonjudgmental space to explore issues that are important, relevant, and possibly have never been shared before.
 This is important because it is in my office where you can feel safe enough to be yourself and experience unconditional acceptance.

 If you have binge-eating disorder, I want to help you.
-Please contact me for a free consultation and let's make a plan, together.
+Please click the button below to contact me.

 eating large amounts of food, often in secret